Tutelar-IT/ios_sense_sdk/README.md

  Sense.getSenseDetails(withDelegate: self)
 ```
 ### Step 5 - Location Permission (optional)
-You have to add this permission in Info.plist.
+You have to add this permission in Info.plist to get Device Location Information.

 ```
+<key>NSLocationWhenInUseUsageDescription</key>
+<string>This app needs access to your location to provide location-based services.</string>
+<key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
+<string>Location access is required for enhanced app functionality.</string>
 <key>NSLocationWhenInUseUsageDescription</key>
 <string>Require to get user location</string>
 ```